 Blood tests may be conducted to assess for metabolic, hormonal, or inflammatory conditions that could be causing hypotonia.

-An EMG may be used to measure electrical activity in muscles and nerves, helping to diagnose disorders such as muscular dystrophy or myasthenia gravis.
+An EMG may be used to measure electrical activity in muscles and nerves, helping to evaluate neuromuscular disorders such as muscular dystrophies, neuropathies, or disorders of neuromuscular transmission.

 In some cases, a muscle biopsy may be performed to examine the muscle tissue for any abnormalities or signs of disease.